sbnguah/MedStatsBook/_book/R-Data-Types.md

 [1] "character"
 ```

 R classifies this as a character data type.
-Finally what about FALSE?
+Finally, what about FALSE?

 ```r
 class(FALSE)